 - Whisk together all ingredients for the icing and drizzle on the pudding while it’s still hot.

-- I used a 1.5-liter casserole dish to make this recipe (similar to this casserole dish).
-Because 1.5 liters is equivalent to a little over 1.5 quarts (or about 6 ½ cups), you could use another dish that has a similar capacity.
+- What Size Dish to Use: I used a 1.5-liter casserole dish to make this recipe (similar to this casserole dish).
+Because 1.5 liters is equivalent to a little over 1.5 quarts (or about 6 1/2 cups), you could use another dish that has a similar capacity.
 For example, a 2-quart capacity casserole dish with dimensions of about 11 inches by 7 inches also works well.

-- Once it’s baked and cooled, store this bread pudding covered in the fridge for up to 3 days.
+- Storage: Once it’s baked and cooled, store Cinnamon Roll Bread Pudding covered in the fridge for up to 3 days.

 Nutrition